lf-edge/ekuiper/docs/en_US/extension/source.md

 ## Developing

-### Develop a sink
+### Develop a source

-To develop a sink for Kuiper is to implement [api.Sink](../../../xstream/api/stream.go) interface and export it as a golang plugin.
+To develop a source for Kuiper is to implement [api.Source](../../../xstream/api/stream.go) interface and export it as a golang plugin.

 Before starting the development, you must [setup the environment for golang plugin](overview.md#setup-the-plugin-developing-environment).